 Ergonomic basics when working from home

 Often, making your home office ergonomically-sound takes only slight adjustments.
 In The Homeworker volume 2, we take a look at how to work ergonomically with some of the best equipment and setup recommendations.
+Some suggestions include:

 - Keep your screen level to your eyes to avoid either tilting or craning your neck.